mcclaudace/copilot01/Contributers/README.md

 # :wave: Hey
-So you are ready to contribute to this repo and get Github Copilot.
+So you are ready to contribute to this repo and gain access to Github Copilot.

 Follow the steps [here](../README.md) in order to create your workspace